jkingyens/c2k/readme.md

 })
 ```

-Then write some JSON to describe the goal counter:
+and some JSON to describe the goal tracker:

 ```javascript
 {